luised94/lab_utils/gel_extract_cli_README.md

   export plus lane identity, not band detection.
 If band mode and the guiding metrics stop being needed, the picker could read the profile and the sample sheet directly and drop the band_measurements dependency.
+- Blank-lane background subtraction as an output column.
+Doing it needs the sample sheet's lane_content to know which lanes are empty; until then, subtract the empty-lane average in the Excel sheet (see above).
+Add value_blank_subtracted to the extractor when the sample sheet is wired in.
 - Aggregation across replicate gels (means, SD, plots) is a separate step, later.

 ## Conventions